mit-pdos/sigmaos/cpython3.11/Doc/howto/isolating-extensions.rst

 - Define a traverse function using ``Py_tp_traverse``, which visits the type (e.g. using ``Py_VISIT(Py_TYPE(self))``).

-Please refer to the documentation of :c:macro:`Py_TPFLAGS_HAVE_GC` and :c:member:`~PyTypeObject.tp_traverse` for additional considerations.
+Please refer to the the documentation of :c:macro:`Py_TPFLAGS_HAVE_GC` and :c:member:`~PyTypeObject.tp_traverse` for additional considerations.